 GEO4905 Directed Individual Study (1–5) may be repeated to a maximum of NINE (9) semester hours.
 This course is for students who have basic or well-defined research ideas and want to investigate them further with the supervision of individual faculty.
 Please contact faculty member to set up a DIS course.

 GEO4930 Special Topics in Geography (1–3) may be repeated to a maximum of NINE (9) semester hours.
 These are new courses that have yet to be assigned class numbers.
 They represent new ideas and methodologies in geography.

 GEO4932 Honors Work (1–6) may be repeated to a maximum of NINE (9) semester hours.
 Students interested in pursuing this course should contact the undergraduate program director.

 GEO4941 Internship (3–6) provides students with an opportunity to apply skills in supervised situations off-campus.
 Course may be repeated to a maximum of SIX (6) semester hours, but only THREE (3) may be counted toward the major.
 Consult the undergraduate program director to set up this course.

 GIS2040 Essentials of GIS (3) is a review of the basic principles and techniques of geographic information systems (GIS) for students with no or rudimentary knowledge of geographic concepts and practices.
 Grading is based on assignments and projects.
-There is no textbook.
+No textbook.
 This course is NOT for geography or environment & society majors.